-I made them on Friday hoping to serve them to my cousins who were visiting from Toronto, but they were gone by Saturday.
-When the Italian likes something he really likes something.
+I made them on Friday hoping to serve them to my cousins who were visiting from Toronto, and they were gone by Saturday.
+When an Italian likes something he really likes something.

-Autumn is all about the harvesting of apples and of pears and these yummy flower-shaped Italian Pear Filled Cookies are the perfect start to harvest season.
+Autumn is all about harvesting apples and pears, and these yummy flower-shaped cookies are the perfect start to harvest season.
 Enjoy!

-An easy pastry-like batter with a slow cooked pear filling make these into something extra special.
-A blend of a cookie and and a tartelette, a delicious combination now matter what you call them.
+An easy pastry-like batter with a slow-cooked pear filling makes these extra special.
+A blend of a cookie and and a tartelette, this is a delicious combination no matter what you call them.

 - pinch of salt